hassanshaikley/rpi-drum-machine-nerves/README.md

 ![Image of the drum machine](beat_it.png)

 This is a drum machine intended to run on an RPI.
-I currently have tested this on a RPI 2 B+.
+I currently have tested this on a RPI 3 B+.

-There are some known issues; it won't run with all 4 measures.
-It works with 1 measure due to performance constraints on the RPI 2 B+.
+Last time I tried, the RPI 2 was only capable of handling 1 measure with 4 beats.
+It's possible that it can handle it now I just haven't gotten around to testing it.

 ## Local Dependencies